-Perlo has successfully implemented a work-from-home arrangement for all office employees with staggered schedules, virtual meetings, and strict social distancing guidelines if employees need to come into the office.
-The office has undergone several retrofits to minimize the spread of germs, including a new temperature screening station, sanitation points, touchless door openers, one-way walking routes, new air purifiers to the HVAC system in the building and increased cleaning by a professional service.
+Our office has undergone several retrofits to minimize the spread of germs, including a new temperature screening station, sanitation points, touchless door openers, new air purifiers to the HVAC system in the building and increased cleaning by a professional service.

 We understand that the health pandemic can take a toll on the mental health of our employees and have increased mental health support and resources to support our team.
 We truly believe that by working together, we can positively impact our community and aid in the fight against COVID-19.

 But more importantly, they care about me as a person.”